eternitywall/blog.eternitywall.com/_posts/2016-05-29-buy-eternity-wall-api-with-bitcoin.md

 Calling the API from the command line is mostly for testing, but you can easily integrate the api call in a [python program](http://21.eternitywall.it/client).

-If you like this article and our endpoint, don't forget to rate it with the command
+If you like this article and our API, don't forget to rate it with the command

 {% highlight shell %}
 21 rate JDl 5